 They also now work with major retail/store cards.
 They are: Amazon, American Eagle, Best Buy, Home Depot, Macy's, Sears, TJ Maxx, Target & Walmart.

 What States Is Tally Available In?

 Tally isn’t currently available in all states.
-But they are available in Arkansas, California, Colorado, Florida, Illinois, Louisiana, Massachusetts, Michigan, Minnesota, New Jersey, New York, Ohio, Texas, Utah, Washington, and Wisconsin.
+But they are available in Arkansas, California, Colorado, Connecticut, Florida, Illinois, Louisiana, Massachusetts, Michigan, Minnesota, New Jersey, New York, Ohio, Texas, Utah, Washington, Wisconsin, and Washington DC.

 They are hoping to have most states added by the end of 2018.
 If your state isn’t listed, you can get a notification by signing up for the Tally app.

 Trying to juggle multiple credit cards and keep up with payment due dates is just one card away from missing a payment and incurring a late fee.